duphungcong/assignment5/README.md

       - internal sort (all records in memory) and external short (all records in storage)
 - [ ] Watch [Merge Sort](https://www.youtube.com/watch?v=KF2j-9iSf4Q) video
   - Using a few sentences, describe what you've learned
+    - The sort concept:
       - Divide the unsorted list into n sublists, each containing 1 element (a list of 1 element is considered sorted).
       - Compare two sublist which have same base and merge them to produce a new sorted sublist
       - Repeatedly merge sublists to produce new sorted sublists until there is only 1 sublist remaining.
 This will be the sorted list

 **Coding**